Lenovo Legion Go 2 Review Score

 ✅ Strengths

-- The detachable controllers and built-in kickstand add significant versatility for different usage scenarios, making it an all-around entertainment device (Windows Central, The Shortcut).
+- Versatile controls with detachable controllers and built-in kickstand, making it an all-around entertainment device.

 ⚠️ Weaknesses